FEEDBACK AND EQUITY

 Honors the perspectives of the people receiving services and values their insights and contributions.

-Is inclusive as a process, and provides ways for clients to both co-participate in the feedback loop and become partners in organizational decision-making.
+Is inclusive and provides ways for clients to co-participate in the feedback loop and become partners in decision-making.

 Pays attention to feedback at the margins, particularly from those who have been historically marginalized.

-Creates an environment where clients and community members can challenge perceptions and practices of those who have been positioned to hold more power.
+Creates an environment where clients and community members can challenge perceptions and practices of those who may hold more positional power.

 Marries comprehensive feedback practices with participatory decision-making approaches that give participants more say about organizational decisions.